DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/users.md

 When your IdentityServer receives an authorize request, it will inspect it for a current authentication session for a user.
 This authentication session is based on ASP.NET Core's authentication system and is ultimately determined by a cookie issued from your login page.

 If the user has never logged in there will be no cookie, and then the request to the authorize endpoint will result in a redirect to your login page.
-This is where your custom workflow takes over to get the user logged in.
+This is the entry point into your custom workflow that can take over to get the user logged in.

 ![](../../authentication/images/signin_flow.png?height=500px)